Required

 Possession With Intent

-Charges of marijuana possession with the intent to distribute are typically treated more severely in the state of Maryland, and defendants may be charged with a felony and with varying fines and jail sentences, depending on various factors.
+Charges of marijuana possession with the intent to distribute are typically treated more severely in Maryland, as an attorney can attest, and defendants may be charged with a felony and with varying fines and jail sentences, depending on various factors.

 Defendants in possession of less than 50 pounds of the substance with the intent to distribute face a maximum fine of $15,000 and a maximum sentence of five years in prison.
 Those with more than 50 pounds of marijuana face a $15,000 fine and no less than five years in prison.